YJAJ/YJAJ.github.io/blog/_posts/2018-11-18-notes-on-zfnet.markdown

 ### Pascal 2012

 Pascal 2012 images can have multiple objects in an image while ImageNet datasets focus on a single classification per image, indicating images from these two sources are quite different in nature.
-Potentially because of this, the pre-trained model performed worse than the best results avoailable for Pascal 2012 images.
+Potentially because of this, the pre-trained model performed worse than the best results available for Pascal 2012 images.

 ### Feature Analysis

 As it was implied in AlexNet, authors found that deeper feature hierarchies tended to learn more powerful features.

 ## Lessons learnt and future to-do-list
-Through reading the paper, I became more curious about visualising each output - disecting the structure and looking at what each layer produces would enable better understanding of the current model that I would use for problem solving.
+Through reading the paper, I became more curious about visualising each output - dissecting the structure and looking at what each layer produces would enable better understanding of the current model that I would use for problem solving.
 I looked around more to identify these techniques and found that there is a plenty of papers out there.
 For the next task, I would like to focus on this visualisation by reading through [Zeiler et al., 2011](http://www.matthewzeiler.com/wp-content/uploads/2017/07/iccv2011.pdf) and [Selvaraju et al., 2016](https://arxiv.org/abs/1610.02391).
 In particular, Selvaraju et al., 2016 would be interesting to study further because their approach, Grad-CAM, enables to investigate Resnet-based models.